Getting Started with Adobe Photoshop

 If Photoshop is the only Adobe app you use, then changing its color settings is all you need to do.
 But if you use Photoshop as part of the larger Creative Cloud or Creative Suite, learn how to sync the color settings with your other Adobe apps to keep your colors accurate and consistent.

 We're almost ready to jump into Photoshop.
 But before we do, let's look at some important options of the Photoshop Preferences.
 These options will help us improve Photoshop's performance, customize the interface, save backups of our work, and more!

 Knowing how to customize the preferences in Photoshop is important.
 But so is knowing how to reset them.
 The most common source of sudden performance issues with Photoshop is a corrupted Preferences file.
 In this final tutorial in the series, learn how to quickly delete your Preferences file and restore them to the defaults.

 Where to go next...

 Completed all the lessons in this Getting Started with Photoshop chapter?
 Congratulations!
-You're ready to move on to the next chapter, Opening Images Into Photoshop!
-These tutorials are part of our Photoshop Basics training.
+You're ready to move on to Chapter 2 - Getting Images into Photoshop!
+Or for more chapters, along with our latest tutorials, visit our Photoshop Basics section!